gammapy/gammapy/docs/tutorials/gammapy-spectrum/index.rst

 In Detail:

-* Line 4-7 : Specify the DataStore to take the data from, a list of observations (list or filename), and the number of observations to analyse (0: all observations)
+* Line 4-7 : Specify the `~gammapy.data.DataStore` to take the data from,
+  a list of observations (list or filename), and the number of observations to analyse (0: all observations)
 * Line 9-13 : Define reconstructed energy binning, the true energy binning is